 Fifty dollars seems reasonable for getting an average gaming mouse as gaming mice have better sensors, low click latencies, and customizable features.
 Getting the best gaming mice for $50 is not challenging as there are plenty of options to choose from.

-The best gaming mice under $50 is a good investment for getting the most top-notch gaming mouse features at an affordable price.
+The best gaming mouse under $50 is a good investment for getting the most top-notch gaming mouse features at an affordable price.
 They offer a great range of versatility and performance to excel in competitive multiplayer online games.

 If you want a good overall gaming mouse on such a budget, then Razer DeathAther Elite is the perfect choice due to its well-balanced features and performance.
 For people looking for a more modern look and plenty of programmable keys, Logitech G600 is the best choice with 20 programmable keys and an ergonomic build.
+If you are looking for gaming mouse, let’s assume, for a specific game, check out Mouse for World of Warcraft, and CSGO.